scaidermern/piCamBot/README.md

 To improve image quality during low light you can turn on LED(s) during image capture.
 Enable `capture`:`led`:`enable` and set `capture`:`led`:`gpio` accordingly.

+LEDs can also be turned on and off explicitly by using the command `/ledtoggle`.

 ## Starting the bot
 Execute `python3 piCamBot.py` as a regular user, i.e. non-root.
 The bot will automatically send a greeting message to all owners if Telegram access is working.
 For troubleshooting take a look at its log files inside the piCamBot directory.